 Study a course developed for those who are currently working as special educational needs coordinators (SENCOs).
 You learn to develop inclusive cultures, and evaluate approaches to education.
 These new skills help you to make a difference in your school and to the wellbeing and achievement of young people who have special educational needs.
+This course is quality assured by National Association of Special Educational Needs (NASEN) and is a member of the NASEN providers group nationally.

 This course has been developed for those who are currently working as special educational needs coordinators (SENCOs) and is mandatory for all SENCOs appointed since 2008.
 This course will enable you to meet the learning outcomes as prescribed by the government.